 Communication is everything.
 Ask how they coordinate your care with other doctors you may be seeing.

 Think about if there are any other questions that you have.
 Is there any other information that is important to you, or anything about your care or treatment options that you want to ask about?
 It is always a good idea to write these down in advance of your appointment so that you don't forget them for your first visit.

 Tips for dealing with a team of healthcare providers

-- Be sure to talk to your healthcare provider about any alternative or complementary therapeutic approaches you may be using as some can affect how much medication you may need or how your medications work.
+Be sure to talk to your healthcare provider about any alternative or complementary therapeutic approaches you may be used as some can affect how much medication you may need or how your medications work.

 Let us know in comments who is on your healthcare team and how they impact your decisions about your treatment options.

 Which allergies do you live with?
 (Select all that apply)